top of page

 I have taught a number of students Qi Gong and continue to teach wherever I am.

-Under the same lineage I’ve also trained under a 5th degree martial artist and Shaman in the divine practices of the sacred feminine.
+Under the same lineage I’ve also trained under a 6th degree Martial Arts Master and Shaman in the Divine practices of the Sacred Feminine.

 TCM nutrition, Chinese Dietary Therapy